 Smart managers are improving operational efficiency by investing in modern technology to improve their asset management.
 And they are looking at their own asset management processes to determine places in which technology can assist.
 As asset management becomes more complex, companies will find that their tools need to match this complexity!

-Interoperability and integration
+Enterprise interoperability and integration

 The goal of integration is to bring together the data or functions of one application with that of another.
 Automation between various business applications is something application integration aims to unite.
 Sharing common data and business rules so that users do not have to manually enter data and processes into each application when they need to run a job.